microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 This command gets AssignedLabels and DisplayName property values for all groups.

-AssignedLabels group property could be retrieved only by Select parameter.
+AssignedLabels group property is only retrieved using Select parameter.

-### Example 7: Get DisplayName, Id and Description property values for a group
+### Example 7: Get DisplayName, ID, and Description property values for a group
 ```powershell
 PS C:\> Get-EntraBetaMSGroup -Id "0877c6c6-fc99-4d51-9871-8335be7cfc9d" -Select "DisplayName,Id,Description"
 ```